 The Coalition of International Students (CIS) at Arizona State University aims to promote communication among all international student organizations in an effort to coordinate and consolidate activities of on-campus international students.

 The CIS has nearly 40 full-time members and hosts various outreach events each year.
-Here, the coalition's president and vice president, Meitong Chen and Dickwyn Wong, share more information about the group.
+Here, the coalition's president and vice president, Meitong Chen and Dickwyn Yong, share more information about the group.

 Question: How did the Coalition of International Students start?